manticoresoftware/manticoresearch/manual/Searching/Expressions.md

 ## Expressions in HTTP JSON

-In HTTP JSON interface expressions are supported via `script_fields` and `expressions`
+In the HTTP JSON interface, expressions are supported via `script_fields` and `expressions`.

 ### script_fields